alexholcombe/MOTcircularClean/README.md

 ## Eyetracking Nov 2023

-When does driftCorrect happen?
-Look into how to turn off online drift correction, is it driftcorrect_cr_disable=OFF ?
+Try drift correction and try without it

 ## Eyetracking